 When it comes time to reheat your delicious paella, you have a few choices to make.

 There are four possible ways to reheat it.
 You can use a pan, you can use your oven, you can steam your paella, and you can use your microwave.

 Each has its own advantages and disadvantages.
 Let’s dive into the differences, advantages, and disadvantages to each method.

-Reheating paella in a frying pan
+Reheating Paella in a Frying Pan

-Choosing to reheat paella in a frying pan is the best option if you want your paella to be the same sort of texture and feel as it was when you originally cooked it.
+Choosing to reheat paella in a frying pan is the best option if you want your paella to have the same sort of texture and feel as it was when you originally cooked it.

 - Start by taking the paella out of the fridge and let it sit on your countertop for at least half an hour beforehand.
 This lets it defrost naturally and be ready for cooking.